-These buttery shrimp piccata with artichokes, garlic and parsley make a delicious one-pan dinner that comes together in 25 minutes.
-The dish has a little bit of heat from red pepper flakes and a nice sharpness from lemon juice and capers.
+This buttery shrimp piccata with artichokes makes a delicious one-pan dinner that comes together in 25 minutes.
+The dish has a bit of heat from red pepper flakes and a nice sharpness from lemon juice and capers.

 Recipe ingredients and notes:

-- I recommend to check the outermost petals of the canned artichoke hearts because they can sometimes be tough and woody.
-If they are, remove and discard them.
+- I recommend to check the outermost petals and the tops of the canned artichoke hearts.
+They can sometimes be tough and woody.
+If they are, remove the tough parts and discard.

 How to make it: